control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 ## Tools needed

 I wanted to do it **perfectly**.
 So many programming languages nowadays.
 I know a few.
 None of them satisfy my needs.
 I went searching.
 It was almost C. I wanted C, since for my graduation in school, I decided to create an HTML website about C, translated into my language (since there were none) to impress my teacher, who loved C. I never learned it, just translated the whole C manual into my language.
 Anyone know how big C is?
 How many pages to cover everything there?
 I know, a fucking ton for a kid who wants to fuck around on summer holidays and not work.
 But because of this I graduated with 2 (this is very good).
-I started to learn quickly C, got brain cancer after a few videos, took my bike I tried to hit a truck, frontal.
+I started to learn quickly C, got brain cancer after a few videos, took my bike and tried to hit a truck, frontal.
 All I wanted, was to create a GUI window with some text inside, and I was stuck on pointers for some time.
+Allocations.
 C is for autistic people, like VIM for [Primagen][primagen] is.
 Whoever says **C is awesome** and was born after the LSD era needs to see a doctor.
 Quickly.
-So I created a:
+So I created:

-### Checklist
+### A Checklist

-- Bash - no programmming language actually, next
+- Bash - not a programming language actually, next
 - Delphi - already forgot it, next
 - PHP - web stuff, next
 - Python - which 2, or 3? next